stfalcon-studio/ChatKit/README.md

 * Ready to use message input view;
 * Custom animations (according to RecyclerView usage).

+### Who we are
+Need iOS and Android apps, MVP development or prototyping?
+Contact us via info@stfalcon.com.
+We develop software since 2009, and we're known experts in this field.
+Check out our [portfolio](https://stfalcon.com/en/portfolio).

 ### How to use

 To implement all of the features above you can use the following components: